james-card/NanoOs/README.md

 ### User Processes

 Currently, all available user processes, including the shell, are implemented in the [Commands.cpp](Commands.cpp) library.
-The OS may support commands from a filesystem in a later version.
 See the output of the `help` command for details of the available commands.

 ### Background Processes